Medissaoui07/E-Election/README.md

-# E-Election
+Election Management System in C

+Overview
-This project is a simple Student Election Management System implemented in the C programming language.
+This project is a simple Election Management System implemented in the C programming language.
+The system provides a basic framework for managing elections, allowing users to create accounts, initiate elections, vote for candidates, and view election details.

+Features
+User Accounts:

+Create accounts for administrators and candidates.
+Election Management:

+Create and manage elections.
+Update candidate information.
+Voting:

+Vote for candidates in elections.
+Results and Lists:

+Display detailed election information.
+View election results.
+Access the list of votes cast.
+History:

+Maintain a history of elections in a file.